You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

 There are two ways to go about refreezing baked beans:

-- If you thawed them in the fridge, and they never left the fridge, you can return them into the freezer.
+- If you thawed them in the fridge, and they never left the fridge, you can return them to the freezer.

 - If you defrosted them on the counter, microwave, or the stove, cook them through, then freeze them the usual way.
 Cooking them through is crucial to make sure they’re safe.